All Episodes

 All right, let me go to breaking news story two of John Solomon.

-Do they get away with the espionage act violation, the server and the mom and pop shop bathroom closet?
+Do they get away with the Espionage Act violation, the server in the mom and pop shop bathroom closet?

 That gets fixed for them.

-They get away with subpoenaed emails erased, hard drives wash clean with bleach pit, devices busted up.
+They get away with subpoenaed emails erased, hard drives washed clean with bleach pit, devices busted up.

-Uh, I won't even go back to the Clinton years and and all the different controversies there.
+I won't even go back to the Clinton years and all the different controversies there.

-Then we know the uranium one deal, multiple millions of dollars kicked back to the Clinton Foundation from the very people involved in the uranium one deal, RFBI.
+Then we know the Uranium One deal, multiple millions of dollars kicked back to the Clinton Foundation from the very people involved in the Uranium One deal, our FBI.

 We had a spy, William Campbell, inside Putin's network in the United States.